 At the 1997 Saturn Awards (sponsored by the Academy Of Science Fiction, Fantasy, And Horror Films), the picture took home a single trophy -- 'Best Music' for composer Danny Elfman -- while having to settle for nominations alone in the categories of 'Best Special Effects,' 'Best Costumes,' 'Best Writer,' 'Best Performance By A Younger Actor,' 'Best Director,' and 'Best Science Fiction Film.'
 Also, the picture scored a solid 1997 Hugo Award nomination in the category of 'Best Dramatic Presentation.'

-A star is born!
 On this day in 1997 (in the U.S.), the good people of Burbank, California were treated to the silver screen premiere of The Postman.
-Directed by Kevin Costner (who also starred) and adapted from the novel by David Brin, the film also starred Will Patton, Larenz Tate, and Olivia Williams.
+Directed by Kevin Costner (who also starred) and adapted from the novel by David Brin, the film also starred Will Patton, Larenz Tate, Olivia Williams, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A nameless drifter dons a postman's uniform and bag of mail as he begins a quest to inspire hope to the survivors living in post-apocalyptic America."